California-Data-Collaborative/Open-Water-Rate-Specification/CONTRIBUTING.md

 3. Google search the Utility name (Moulton Niguel Water District) and "water rate" to find the page containing water rate information.
 4. Use the [OWRS creator web form](survey.californiadatacollaborative.org) and carefully answer the questions based on what you see on the Agency’s Water rate page.
 5. If you have any questions, please email info@californiadatacollaborative.com.
-6. After you have completed answering all questions, mark the agency as DONE.
+6. After you have completed answering all questions, mark the agency as DONE in the [spreadsheet tracking OWRS status for California water utilities](https://docs.google.com/spreadsheets/d/1THqfs-tCxQiov65hHD3pG-9wRULHMo1aANy3EOiEAQ4/edit#gid=1887640542).
 7. Pick another utility!
 8. GOTO #2
 ...